Fixing Common Gift Wrap Problems – Guest Post by Pretty Handsome Guy

-Brittany came down with a cold yesterday, so I thought I’d fill in for her today and share with you some common gift wrap problems and how to deal with them.
+Hi all, Pretty Handsome Guy here filling in for Brittany.
+Last night Brittany and I were wrapping presents and I thought I’d share with you some common gift wrap problems and how to deal with them.
 Think of this as the polar opposite of her Creative Gift Wrapping series of posts.

 The Squish and Tape and Tape and Tape